October 26, 2017

 As an Agile Coach, I’ve found that good questions are one of my best tools for working with individuals or teams.
 Several years ago I came across an article by Eric Vogt that described powerful questions.
 Vogt defines a powerful question as one which:

-Vogt goes on to describe the elements that go into making a question more powerful:
+Vogt goes on to describe the elements or dimensions that go into making a question more powerful:

 The wider the scope of the question, the more powerful the question can be.
 Is the question about 1 person, the team, the company, the country, the globe or the universe?